-In Chapter Five, three areas of potential prehistoric activity inboard of the bulkhead wall where discussed.
-These "Prehistoric Areas," previously identified by: Rutsch (1983) were located at North Moore Street (Area 7), Debrosses Street (Area 9), and Laight Street (Area 17), and may date to the Early and Middle Archaic Periods.
-The shoreline reconstruction previously compiled for the 1983 Westway project (Rutsch et al. 1983) reported that these sites, if they do in fact exist, would be located between 40 and 60 feet below the current sea level.
-That is, they are deeply buried beneath layers and layers of introduced landfill, 18 to 25 feet deep, and accumulated river silt.
-Both probably served to protect them to a degree.
-However, the sites were undoubtedly dredged and subjected to tidal action before they were covered with fill.
-The degree of disturbance, and therefore integrity, is questionable.
-While the potential importance of these sites is great, recovery would be extremely difficult due to depth.
+In Chapter Five, only one area of potential prehistoric activity was discussed.
+This "Prehistoric Area," previously identified by Rutsch (1983) is located outboard of the bulkhead wall west of Clarkson Street (Area 11).
+Area 11 was once the southern margin of a lake.
+The shoreline reconstruction previously compiled for the 1983 Westway project (Rutsch et al. 1983) reported that this site, if it does in fact exist, would be located about 80 feet below the current sea level.
+That is, below the Hudson River and deeply buried beneath layers and layers of accumulated river silt which may have served to protect it.
+The site's potential importance is great considering the paucity of prehistoric sites from Manhattan.
+Conversely, its actual recovery would be extremely difficult due to its depth.